bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 ---

 The knapsack problem comes up quite often and it is important to know how to solve it.
-For example, "Given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?".
+For example, given a certain material budget and the cost vs. perceived value of building various edges in a potential road network, which edges should one build?.
 The goal is to optimise the perceived value of the built roads within the fixed material budget.

+I recently encountered the above problem within a TopCoder marathon match.
+This post discussed two solutions and the code that I'll reuse for this problem in future.

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>

-Given a collection of $$n$$ objects (each with a weight
+In terms of a knapsack, given a collection of $$n$$ objects (each with a weight
 $$w_i$$ and value $$v_i$$) as well as a knapsack that can carry a certain weight
 $$W$$, which objects would you choose to pack?
 The goal is to optimise the total value of the objects that one can fit into the weight budget of the knapsack.

-I recently encountered the above problem within a TopCoder marathon match.
-Below is my solutions and the code that I'll reuse for this problem in future.

 The below solutions are for the 0-1 knapsack problem which restricts the number of 'copies' of each of the n objects to zero or one.